 Puya: Unearthly Delights in the Garden

-"What on earth is that in the garden?!"
+"What on earth is that in the garden?"
 It looked so alien!
-I ran to get my husband, and we both just stood there with our mouths agape staring at a 4' spike of metallic teal blooms with bright orange anthers.
+I ran to get my husband, and we both just stood there with our mouths open staring at a 4' spike of metallic teal blooms with bright orange anthers.

 The bromeliad family:

 The puya is a member of the Bromeliacea family of which there are over 3,000 varieties.
 Some thrive in the world's tropical rainforests where they attach to the bark of trees with their aerial roots.
 These epiphytes, easily rooted, have been adapted to grow as house plants, including the colorful guzmanias and tillandsias.
 Distantly related to the pineapple, many are naturally terrestrial and prefer to grow in well-drained soil like the dyckias and puyas which are treated as succulents.

 The largest bromeliad in the world is native to the lower slopes of the Peruvian Andes and Bolivia.
 Puya ramondii is known as "the Queen of the Andes" reaching 30 feet in height.
 This unique towering torch of white flowers, rarely seen outside its natural environs, is slow-growing and takes on average, 100 years to produce a flower.
 This plant is also monocarpic, meaning the whole plant dies after the bloom is spent, leaving only its seeds for posterity.
 It's no wonder we don't see it in botanical collections throughout the world!